yonkahlon/Zenject/README.md

 In addition to <a href="#identifiers">normal identifiers</a>, you can also assign an identifer to a given singleton.

-This allows you to force Zenject to create multiple singletons instead of just one.
-Normally, the singleton is uniquely identified based on the type given as generic argument to the `ToSingle<>` method.
+This allows you to force Zenject to create multiple singletons instead of just one, since otherwise the singleton is uniquely identified based on the type given as generic argument to the `To<>` method.
 So for example:

 ```csharp
 Container.Bind<IFoo>().To<Foo>().AsSingle();